2014 Birth Doula Workshop Schedule

-Mercy Medical Center – West Lakes will be hosting four Birth Doula Workshops in 2013.
+Mercy Medical Center – West Lakes is proud to host birth doula workshops.
 The workshops are intended for anyone who is interested in becoming a doula and will offer hands-on education for providing physical and emotional support to birthing women and their families.
 Attendees will meet the contact hour requirements for the International Childbirth Education Association (ICEA) certification.
-Click here to register now!

 Mercy Medical Center - West Lakes (1755 59th Place, West Des Moines)